Medical Doctor: Job Description & Career Info

 M.D.s are sometimes referred to as allopathic physicians.
 As needed, medical doctors might refer patients to specialists who focus on specific medical areas, such as anesthesiology, cardiology, psychology and internal medicine.
 Specialists are experts in their field and complete additional residency training, in addition to becoming board certified in their specialty.

-From 2010 to 2020, the U.S. Bureau of Labor Statistics (BLS) expected job opportunities for physicians and surgeons to increase by 24%, almost twice that of most other occupations, as existing doctors retire and a growing population demands more medical services.
-Low-income and rural areas are projected to have an especially high demand for doctors.
+From 2012 to 2022, the U.S. Bureau of Labor Statistics (BLS) expected job opportunities for physicians and surgeons to increase by 18%, much faster than that of most other occupations, as existing doctors retire and a growing population demands more medical services.
+Low-income and rural areas were projected to have an especially high demand for doctors.
 Cardiologists and radiologists might find particularly strong career opportunities due to a rising elderly population and increase in the risk of cancer and heart disease.

 Related to Medical Doctor: Job Description & Career Info